elementor/elementor-developers-docs/src/context-menu/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

-A context menu is a popup menu that appears when users select an element on [Elementor Preview](/editor/elementor-preview) area and right-click the mouse.
-The popup menu offers a set of available actions based on the context, or the selected element.
-This is why it refers as contextual menu.
+A context menu is a popup menu that appears when users right click an element in the [Elementor preview](/editor/elementor-preview) area.
+This popup menu offers a set of available actions based on location or the selected element.
+This is why it is called a context menu.

 ![Elementor Context Menu](/assets/img/elementor-context-menu.png)

 ## Context Menu Structure

-Elementor has several [Types](./context-menu-types) of context menus based on the area where the user open it, or the Element which was clicked.
+Elementor has several [types](./context-menu-types) of context menus based on the selected element or its location.
 Developers can hook to any element type and modify its actions.

-Each menu is divided into several [Groups](./context-menu-groups) containing several items.
-All context menu groups are visually divided with separators.
+Each menu is divided into several [groups],(./context-menu-groups) each containing several items.
+Context menu groups are visually divided with separators.

-Each menu item called an [Action](./context-menu-actions).
-In simple words, Actions are JS callback functions applied on selected elements (section, column, widget).
+Each menu item is called an [action](./context-menu-actions).
+Actions are JS callback functions applied to selected elements (section, column, widget).

 ## Extending Context Menus

 External developers can register their own custom actions and modify existing ones.
-Learn more how to do exactly that:
+Learn more:

 * [Add New Context Menu Action](./add-new-action)
 * [Remove Context Menu Action](./remove-action)